National Association of Colleges and Employers

 The National Association of Colleges and Employers (NACE) is an American nonprofit professional association established in 1956 in Bethlehem, Pennsylvania, for college career services, recruiting practitioners, and others who wish to hire the college educated.

-NACE connects more than 8,100 college career services professionals at nearly 2,000 colleges and universities nationwide, more than 3,100 university relations and recruiting professionals, and the business affiliates that serve this community.
+History

-NACE is the leading source of information on the employment of the college educated, and forecasts hiring and trends in the job market; tracks starting salaries, recruiting and hiring practices, and student attitudes and outcomes; and identifies best practices and benchmarks.
+The College Placement Publications Council was founded on November 29, 1956.
+It was later renamed to College Placement Council and became the National Association of Colleges and Employers in 1956.
+In 1998, 16,00 companies and 1,700 tertiary institutions were members of the association.

-Ethics and professional standards
+Standards

 NACE members operate under the association's Principles for Professional Conduct, its code of ethics.
 The association provides its career services members with guidelines for their operations through the Professional Standards for College & University Career Services and employer members through Professional Standards for University Relations and Recruiting.

 Research

-NACE conducts research into four main areas: 1) benchmarks for members on their operations and professional practices; 2) the hiring outlook for new college graduates; 3) starting salary offers to new college graduates; and 4) student attitudes about careers, the job search, and employers.
+NACE conducts research into four main areas: benchmarks for members on their operations and professional practices; the hiring outlook for new college graduates; starting salary offers to new college graduates, and student attitudes about careers, job search and employers.